nicolaei/master/docs/thesis/source/02_existing_research.md

 In addition to this, some access points can trigger a scan in order to figure out which channel might be the least congested in the area.
-Though these implementations typically require the access point to stop serving clients while scanning and are only done when they're deployed.
+Though these implementations typically require the access point to stop serving clients while scanning and are only done when they are being deployed.

 Lastly, mobile devices may also use IEEE802.11 beacons to enhance their positioning service by using a database of known access point poisitions such as